 Do you often find yourself clenching and grinding your teeth?
 You may have bruxism.
-Bruxism is a condition that many people may not realize they have as it often occurs unconsciously.
+Bruxism is a condition that many people may not realize they have, as it often occurs unconsciously.
 That is why it is key to visit the dentist and get treatment earlier rather than later.
 Dr. Karim Naguib and his professional team offer treatment for bruxism at Premier Dental Care.
-His offices are in the Palmdale and Lancaster areas.
+His offices are in Palmdale and Lancaster.

 What Causes Teeth Grinding?

-Teeth grinding can be caused by many different factors.
+Teeth grinding and jaw clenching can be due to many different factors.
 One of the most common is stress.
-Usually, you’ll grind your teeth when you’re sleeping, but you may even catch yourself grinding them subconsciously throughout the day.
-Frustration or anger can cause you to grind your teeth as well.
+Usually, you’ll clench and grind your teeth when you’re sleeping, but you may even catch yourself grinding them subconsciously throughout the day.
+Frustration or anger can also cause you to grind your teeth.
 If you have a hyperactive or competitive personality, you’re more likely to grind your teeth.

 Bruxism can run in the family as well.
 If you know that your parents grind their teeth, you’re more likely to.
 Sleep bruxism is especially common in children.
 If you’re taking certain medications or have certain conditions, your chance of teeth grinding is also higher.
-It can be a chronic condition or something that only occurs when you’re going through certain events or situations.
+It can be a chronic condition or something that only occurs during certain events or situations.

 Signs of Bruxism